 The Nautilus is our flagship Personal Audio Tubed Integrated Amplifier.

 The Story of the Nautilus is born of the same process that brought the Zions.
 We set out to build my private amps apart from ampsandsound.
 These were to be mine without branding and never to leave for demos.
 All too often, my own listening space was sacrificed for the need for demo stock.
-I choice the HK Cit II as my inspiration point.
+I chose the HK Cit II as my inspiration point.
 From that seed came my own Cit II Monos build on turrets just like the best amps of the golden age.
 Ampsandsound followed with the Sulo monos.
 The Sulo and Leeloo monos brought turret-based construction and our highest performance to personal audio, but the dual mono layout is not for everyone.

 The Nautilus brings the dual-mono layout onto a single chassis.
-We start with our most versatile circuit, the Mogwai, and go about creating two separate amps that share a single chassis.
+We started with our most versatile circuit, the Mogwai, and went about creating two separate amps that share a single chassis.
 2 Power Transformers, Separate Power Supplies, Chokes, and input transformers.
-The amps are built with separate turret boards, with the one shared component being the input tube, volume control, and outputs.
+The amps are built with separate turret boards, with the shared component being the input tube, volume control, and outputs.
 We were unconstrainted with parts selection and layout and chose the most robust power transformer and widest/least distortion output transformers we could find.

 The Nautilus’ hand build nature and part selection necessitated a robust hand fabricated chassis.
 We partnered with our existing CNC metal fab house to build a 12 gauge steel chassis with bracing that could support the 44lbs of transformers without a hint of strain.
 In total, the Nautilus is 68lbs before packing.
 We additionally choose to cover all the transformers and business end of the amp with a gorgeous chrome cover.